hecaxmmx/MARCGedit/README.md

 ## SNIPPETS
 MARCGedit use the [Gedit snippets plugin](https://wiki.gnome.org/Apps/Gedit/Plugins/Snippets) The file **marc.xml** needs to be copied to *~/.config/gedit/snippets* directory.
-Snippets allow you to introduce *MARC records or fixed fields* to the current text.
+Snippets allows you to introduce *MARC records or fixed fields* to the current text.

 ## TAGS FILES (Deprecated)
 Tags plugin no more works in Gedit.